The Ultimate Guide to Team Building Skills

 Obviously, you cannot overestimate the negative impact of not rewarding your workers adequately.

 Kim Scott, in her book, Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity, clearly states that minding your employees’ welfare is part of being a boss.
 Members of your team want to feel that you value them more than just the work they do.
-If you don’t mind about your team members’ welfare, they won’t develop a deep and lasting loyalty to the team.
+Moreover, if you don’t mind about your team members’ welfare they won’t develop a deep and lasting loyalty to the team.

 Express Scripts, located in St. Louis, MO, is one company that neglected its employees’ welfare, according to Glassdoor.
 Although employees enjoyed flexible hours with substantial time-off packages, less than one-third cited poor pay and high pressure as the reasons why they wouldn’t recommend working for the company.

-One Glassdoor review shows that “employees are viewed as disposable”.
-This is sure to negatively affect workers’ motivation.
+One Glassdoor review shows that ’employees are viewed as disposable’.
+Consequently, this is almost certain to negatively affect workers’ motivation.

 Evaluating Team Building Effectiveness

-During and after your team building efforts, you should assess the effectiveness of the actions you take.
+During and after your team building events, you should assess the effectiveness of the actions you take.

 Feel free to get in touch to find out how one of our Team Building Events can help you.
 Simply fill out the form below, and we will be happy to get back to you with further information.